SumaitaB/Project-2-Fall-24/README.md

 # Driveway Sealing Management System for David Smith
+## Done by Sumaita Binte Shorif and Bhushan Pawar
 ## Key Features

 * Client Registration: Clients can register with their personal details including name, address, credit card information, and contact details.
 A unique client ID is generated upon registration.